Corvia/django-tenant-users/README.rst

 Here is an example to provision a tenant with the url "evilcorp.example.com".
 The Domain Name is taken from the ``TENANT_USERS_DOMAIN`` Variable in the Django settings file.

 The user with the specified email will not be created by the ``provision_tenant`` command and has to exist beforhand.
 The user will be the owner of the tenant.
 In this example the Adminuser from the section above is used.
-To create another user see `Creating a User Section <createuser_>`_
+To create another user see `Creating a User Section <creating-a-user_>`_

 .. code-block:: python